gerbera/gerbera/doc/config-transcode.rst

           arguments="-I dummy %in --sout %out &quot;#transcode{...}:standard{...}&quot; vlc:quit"

-   .. versionchanged:: HEAD Arguments containing spaces ' ' can be enclosed in double quotes ``" = &quot;``
+   .. versionchanged:: 3.0.0 Arguments containing spaces ' ' can be enclosed in double quotes ``" = &quot;``

    Specifies the command line arguments that will be given to the transcoder application upon execution.
    There are two special tokens: ``%in`` and ``%out``.
 Those tokens get substituted by the input file name